greenpeace/planet4-docker-compose/README.md

 This repository contains needed files to set up a docker development environment that consists on:

- * Planet4 nginx+php-fpm container serving [planet4-base](https://github.com/greenpeace/planet4-base)
+ * Planet4 php-fpm container serving [planet4-base](https://github.com/greenpeace/planet4-base)
  * MySQL container as a database engine
+ * nginx container to proxy requests to php-fpm

 ## How to set up the docker environment

+###WARNING WINDOWS USERS

+Note this repository has not yet been tested on windows platforms yet, any feedback will be welcome!

 ### Requirements